Here you can find information on Nottingham's Fuel Poverty Strategy

 - Nottingham first to adopt revolutionary housing approach

-- Greener Housing is warming up Lenton Abbey and Clifton South
+- Greener Housing, warming up Lenton Abbey and Clifton South

 Find out more about the agencies in Nottingham working to tackle fuel poverty and how they can help local households.